What is Student Press Freedom Day?

 Join SPLC’s series of trainings leading up to Student Press Freedom Day or host your own!

-Student Press Freedom Day 2022 falls on Feb.
-24, the fourth day of Scholastic Journalism Week and the anniversary of the U.S. Supreme Court’s 1969 Tinker v.
+Student Press Freedom Day 2023 falls on Feb.
+23, the fourth day of Scholastic Journalism Week and the day before the anniversary of the U.S. Supreme Court’s 1969 Tinker v.
 Des Moines Independent Community School District decision.
 The Tinker decision was a major win for student press freedom.
 It’s only fitting to use this day to advocate for state New Voices laws, which prevent censorship by restoring public school media to the Tinker standard.
 Read more about Tinker and its legacy here.

 New Voices is a student-led movement working to protect and restore press freedom for student journalists.
 Through enacting state laws, New Voices advocates aim to shield students from the harmful effects of the US Supreme Court’s 1988 Hazelwood v.
 Kuhlmeier decision which is commonly used to censor their voices.